 Fresh fruits are low in calories, composing just 48 calories per 100 g weight.
 Nonetheless, they are an excellent source of dietary fiber, antioxidants, vitamins, and minerals.

 Apricots are excellent sources of vitamin-A and carotenes.
-100 grams of fresh fruits carry 1926 IU or 64% of daily required levels of vitamin-A. These compounds known to have antioxidant properties and are essential for vision.
+100 grams of fresh fruits carry 1926 IU or 64% of daily required levels of vitamin-A. While these compounds known to have antioxidant properties and are essential for vision.

 Vitamin-A also required for maintaining healthy mucosa and skin.
 Consumption of natural fruits rich in carotenes helps protect the body from lung and oral cavity cancers.